 Right to Request Restrictions.
 You have the right to request that the Plans restrict their uses and disclosures of your PHI.
 You will be required to provide specific information as to the disclosures that you wish to restrict and the reasons for your request.
 The Plans are not required to agree to a requested restriction, but may in certain circumstances.
-To request a restriction, please write to the Church Pension Group Privacy Officer and provide specific information as to the disclosures that you wish to restrict and the reasons for your request.
+To request a restriction, please write to the Church Pension Group Privacy Officer and provide specific information as to the disclosures that you wish to restrict and the reasons the disclosures that you wish to restrict and the reasons for your request.